 Understanding the need for more progress in the workplace, Cathy also began working toward the passage of new laws to allow corrections supervisors the right to organize.
 She was successful, and as president of the Correction Supervisors’ Council of CSEA/SEIU Cathy worked tirelessly to directly represent more than 600 professionals in the Corrections Department.

-Cathy is also an experienced public official; her passionate commitment to her community led her to stand up for the people in public office as Sprague’s first-ever female selectman.
-Throughout her five-year tenure, she withstood the pressure to raise taxes and yet was able to increase services to residents.
+The mother of one and grandmother of four, Cathy is also an experienced public official; her passionate commitment to her community led her to become Sprague’s first-ever female selectman.
 In 2011, Cathy was appointed by Governor Malloy to the Two Storm Panel, giving small-town issues statewide attention by highlighting necessary changes by both the utility companies and the state in responding to recent emergencies.

-Cathy’s continuous outreach to seniors, her fight for the middle class and her desire for open government and environmental integrity continually demonstrate that her focus is on improving her community.
-As the proud mother of one, grandmother of four and neighbor to thousands, Cathy sees her advocacy as a personal endeavor to improve the lives of all, one community at a time.
+Cathy’s continuous outreach to seniors, her fight for the middle class and her desire for open government and environmental integrity continually demonstrate that her focus is on improving communities.

 Legislative Office Building